cutwater/FlaskWorkshop/docs/flask-templates.rst

 HTML is a simple code that is interpreted by your web browser - such as Chrome, Firefox or Safari - to display a webpage for the user.

-HTML stands for "HyperText Markup Language".
-HyperText means it's a type of text that supports hyperlinks between pages.
-Markup means we have taken a document and marked it up with code to tell something (in this case, a browser) how to interpret the page.
-HTML code is built with tags, each one starting with < and ending with >.
-These tags represent markup elements.
+HTML stands for "HyperText Markup Language". *HyperText* means it's a type of text that supports hyperlinks between pages. *Markup* means we have taken a document and marked it up with code to tell something (in this case, a browser) how to interpret the page.
+HTML code is built with *tags*, each one starting with < and ending with >.
+These tags represent markup *elements*.

 Your first template
 ===================